 The mesothelioma community is mourning the recent loss of a true warrior, Louise “Lou” Williams.
-Lou was first diagnosed with peritoneal mesothelioma in 2003, and again faced pleural mesothelioma in 2009.
+Lou was a survivor of peritoneal and pleural mesothelioma.
+She was first diagnosed with peritoneal mesothelioma in 2003, and again faced pleural mesothelioma in 2009.
 After a nearly 15-year battle, the aggressive cancer unfortunately won.

 Lou was a huge advocate beyond her home country of Australia.
 She worked with many advocacy organizations, including the Asbestos Disease Foundation of Australia (ADFA) and the Asbestos Disease Awareness Organization (ADAO), as well as helped countless mesothelioma patients and their families.